What Cron Is and Why Server Administrators Rely on It

 0 0 * * 1,3,5 Monday, Wednesday, and Friday at midnight

-The day-of-week field uses 0 and 7 both representing Sunday, with 1 through 6 representing Monday through Saturday respectively.
+The day-of-week field treats 0 and 7 as Sunday, with 1 through 6 representing Monday through Saturday respectively.

-If you are building automation scripts as part of your bash scripting workflow, scheduling those scripts with cron is a natural next step for recurring automation tasks.
+If you are building automation scripts as part of your bash scripting workflow, scheduling those scripts with cron is a natural next step for recurring automation tasks on your server.

 Run a backup script every day at 3am: